Level 5 Learning and Skills Teacher Apprenticeship

 What will the course lead on to?

-After completing this qualification, you could progress to foundation degrees or BA (Hons) degrees in education-related subjects.
+After completing this teaching qualification, you could progress to foundation degrees or BA (Hons) degrees in education-related subjects.
 Teaching must be within the post-16 education sector.

 If you achieve the Level 5 Diploma in Teaching (FE & Skills) and move on to a higher education qualification at Level 6 or above, your Level 5 credits may be recognised, depending on the university’s policy on prior learning.